neuropoly/intranet.neuro.polymtl.ca/mri-scanning/mni-mcgill-7t-terra.md

 * Add the session to the MRI log book (see [MRI scanning](./)).

 ## Fill out the screening forms
-* Download the COVID screening form from [here](https://docs.google.com/document/d/1ZYKeX9hy7WDs45spw380bfwJXIG_QeMK/edit?usp=sharing&ouid=117682710501032436327&rtpof=true&sd=true)
-* Ask your participant to fill it out
+* Download the COVID screening form from [here](https://docs.google.com/document/d/1ZYKeX9hy7WDs45spw380bfwJXIG_QeMK/edit?usp=sharing&ouid=117682710501032436327&rtpof=true&sd=true) and ask your participant to fill it out
 * Send it to [Bic-Finance](mailto:bic-finance.mni@mcgill.ca) at least 24h before your scan

-* Download the safety screening form [here](https://drive.google.com/file/d/1ezjUSRP9EYNM5zzqMNMIAwwkhevagay6/view?usp=sharing)
-* Ask your participant to fill it out
+* Download the safety screening form [here](https://drive.google.com/file/d/1ezjUSRP9EYNM5zzqMNMIAwwkhevagay6/view?usp=sharing) and ask your participant to fill it out
 * Give it to the MR Techs in person, or send it to them via [email](mailto:mrtechs.neuro@mcgill.ca)